-Mainly for fruits or vegetables, bulk goods such as rice, or nuts, and salt.
-This gift is a great eco-conscious alternative to traditional single-use plastic bags when doing groceries.
+Mainly for fruits or vegetables, bulk goods such as rice, nuts, and salt.
+This gift is an excellent eco-conscious alternative to traditional single-use plastic bags when doing groceries.

-- Take a piece of cloth or rag (ideally, quite colorful!) that you do not use anymore, preferably made of 100% cotton and cut it, to form a square of 10 X 10 inches.
+- Take a piece of cloth or rag (ideally, quite colorful!) that you do not use anymore, preferably made of 100% organic cotton, and cut it, to form a square of 10 X 10 inches.
 You can also create them in any size you like.
 You could even create a unique gift set of multiple sizes for various kitchen applications.

-- Grape one ounce of bee wax (or cut it in small pieces)
+- Grab one ounce of beeswax (pellets or wax cut into small pieces is best).

-- Place the cloth on a flat dish that can go in the oven and sprinkle the wax equally on the cloth
+- Place the cloth on a flat dish that can go in the oven and sprinkle the wax equally on the fabric.

-- Once used, wash it gently with lukewarm water, never wash it in warm water or in the washing machine as it will remove the wax completely
+- Once used, wash it gently with lukewarm water.
+Never wash it in warm water or the washing machine, as it will remove the wax completely.

 Zero Waste Starter Kit

 A zero waste starter kit is a useful, sustainable gift for family members and loved ones that still haven’t hopped on the zero waste train but are showing a lot of interest in doing so.
 It might be the thing to finally push them to become more conscious consumers!